TAO v5.5.0

 Deploying to DeepStream for YOLOv3

 The deep learning and computer vision models that you’ve trained can be deployed on edge devices, such as a Jetson Xavier or Jetson Nano, a discrete GPU, or in the cloud with NVIDIA GPUs.
-TAO Toolkit has been designed to integrate with DeepStream SDK, so models trained with TAO Toolkit will work out of the box with DeepStream SDK.
+TAO has been designed to integrate with DeepStream SDK, so models trained with TAO will work out of the box with DeepStream SDK.

 DeepStream SDK is a streaming analytic toolkit to accelerate building AI-based video analytic applications.
 This section will describe how to deploy your trained model to DeepStream SDK.